berkaykalin/berkaykalin/README.md

 - 👋 Hi, I’m @berkaykalin
 - 👀 I’m interested in software,artificial intelligence,machine learning
-- 🌱 I’m currently learning C#,HTML,CSS,Java Script
+- 🌱 I’m currently learning C#,HTML,CSS and Python
 - 💞️ I’m looking to collaborate on sharing code
 - 📫 How to reach me ...